 The following products are what I have in my kitchen, and even though I never used the other 12 items that I am telling you to move on from, I know that many people don’t even realise they may have some healthier alternatives out there.

 1. Swap Soy Sauce for Tamari Sauce

-Soy sauce is a very popular sauce used in asian cuisine.
-It originated from China and is now found in every supermarket in the world.
+Soy sauce is a very popular sauce used in Asian cuisine.
+It originated in China and is now found in every supermarket in the world.
 For those of you that want something that is gluten-free (always check the label) and slightly more nutritious, try tamari sauce instead.
-It’s still made from fermented soy beans but originated from Japan and was traditionally made from the byproducts of miso paste.
+It’s still made from fermented soybeans but originated in Japan and was traditionally made from the byproducts of miso paste.
 The main thing to avoid with tamari sauce is the added MSG.